Piquerism

 Overview

-Piquerism names a rare paraphilic pattern in which sexual arousal is tied to piercing, pricking, cutting, or stabbing the skin of another person: classically targeting the body with a sharp instrument such as a pin, needle, razor, or knife.
-Because its defining feature is the infliction of penetrating wounds on a non-consenting person, it sits at the violent, forensic end of the paraphilia spectrum and is generally understood as a subtype or expression of sexual sadism.
-This encyclopedia treats it strictly descriptively, with no instructional content, as a category studied almost entirely within forensic psychiatry and criminology.
+Piquerism is a rare paraphilic pattern in which sexual arousal is tied to piercing, pricking, cutting, or stabbing the skin of another person, classically with a sharp instrument such as a pin, needle, razor, or knife.
+Because its defining feature is the infliction of penetrating wounds on someone who has not agreed to them, it sits at the violent, forensic end of the paraphilia spectrum and is generally treated as an expression or subtype of sexual sadism.
+This entry is descriptive and clinical, with no instructional content.
+Piquerism is studied almost entirely inside forensic psychiatry and criminology, and it must not be confused with consensual, negotiated needle play.

 History & origins

-Piquerism has no clean foundational paper; its lineage runs through nineteenth-century sexology and into modern forensic case literature, and its precise first coinage is not well documented.
+Piquerism has no founding paper and no clean coinage date.
+Its lineage runs from nineteenth-century sexology into twentieth-century forensic case literature, and the first documented use of the word is not well established.

-- early twentieth century: The label piquerism, from the French piquer ("to prick or sting"), came to circulate in later forensic and criminological reference works rather than in any single landmark study; it is a descriptive forensic term more than a formal diagnostic one.
+- twentieth century: The label piquerism, from the French piquer ("to prick or sting"), entered circulation through forensic and criminological reference works rather than through any landmark study.
+It has always been a descriptive forensic term rather than a diagnostic one.

-- 2013–2022: Modern psychiatric nosology does not list piquerism as a stand-alone diagnosis.
-Presentations of this kind are captured under sexual sadism disorder in the DSM-5-TR (2022) or, where appropriate, under Other Specified Paraphilic Disorder, and under coercive sexual sadism disorder in the ICD-11, which requires a pattern of arousal directed at non-consenting persons.
+- 2013–2022: Modern nosology gives it no separate listing.
+Presentations of this kind are captured under sexual sadism disorder in the DSM-5-TR (2022), or under Other Specified Paraphilic Disorder, and under coercive sexual sadism disorder in the ICD-11, which turns on a sustained arousal pattern directed at non-consenting people.
+The general framework, that an atypical interest becomes a disorder through harm, distress, or impairment, is set out in the StatPearls review of paraphilia; piquerism clears the harm threshold by definition.

 Forensic & cultural visibility

-The term reaches the public almost entirely through true-crime and criminal-profiling literature, where it is used to read certain wound patterns at a crime scene.
+The word reaches the public almost entirely through criminal profiling and true crime, where it functions as a way of reading wound patterns at a scene.

-- 1888: Criminologist Robert D. Keppel later argued that the injuries in the Whitechapel ("Jack the Ripper") murders bore the signature of piquerism.
+- 1888: The criminologist Robert D. Keppel later concluded that the injuries in the Whitechapel murders attributed to "Jack the Ripper" bore the signature characteristics of piquerism.

-- 1970s–1980s: The Soviet serial killer Andrei Chikatilo, the "Rostov Ripper," is frequently cited in this literature as a piquerism case.
+- 1978–1990: The Soviet serial killer Andrei Chikatilo, the "Rostov Ripper," is the case most often cited in this literature; after his first murder he was reportedly able to reach arousal only through stabbing.

-- 2022: Forensic scholarship has formalised the construct: Mark Pettigrew's "Piquerism in Overkill Homicides" (Journal of Police and Criminal Psychology, 2022) and his knife-wound analysis (Journal of Forensic Sciences, 2022) describe how an excessive number of wounds, the targeting of sexual areas, and variation in wound size and depth can mark a sexually motivated, piquerism-driven offence.
+- 2021–2022: Mark Pettigrew formalised the construct.
+His knife-wound analysis of a sexually motivated serial killer (Journal of Forensic Sciences, 2022) and "Piquerism in Overkill Homicides" (Journal of Police and Criminal Psychology, 2022) argue that an excessive number of wounds, the targeting of sexual areas of the body, and marked variation in wound size and depth together mark a stabbing as sexually motivated rather than merely frenzied.

 In practice